The Mummy Returns

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Grab some popcorn and settle in for some old-fashioned movie fun, the best in this genre since the gold standard of adventure movies, the Indiana Jones series.
-The special effects of THE MUMMY RETURNS are sensational, and the fight scenes are well staged and very exciting.
+Grab some popcorn and settle in for some old-fashioned movie fun.
+The special effects of The Mummy Returns are dated but the fight scenes are well staged and very exciting.
 One of the movie's great strengths is the art direction.
 It brilliantly creates the mood, helped along by a period-sounding score.